Stagecoach in Oxfordshire: S9/NS9 – Wantage to Oxford

 Routes X30, 31, and 34 between Wantage and Oxford were upgraded to Stagecoach Gold status in January 2017.
 The services received new Stagecoach Gold specification Enviro400 MMC vehicles that were delivered to Stagecoach in December 2016.
 Routes 31 and X30 were renumbered S8 & S9 respectively on 22 October 2017.
-In January 2022, services S8 and 34 passed to Thames Travel, the S8 was renumbered X1, furthermore the S9 had its frequency increased to every 20 minutes on Mondays to Saturdays & every 30 minutes on Sundays.
+In January 2022, services S8 and 34 passed to Thames Travel, the S8 was renumbered X1, furthermore the S9 had its frequency increased to every 20 minutes on Mondays to Saturdays & every 30 minutes on Sundays with funding from Oxfordshire County Council.

 National Express

-Stagecoach Oxfordshire operated route 737 from Oxford to Stansted Airport under contract to National Express from March 2007 until June 2013.
+Stagecoach Oxfordshire operated route 737 from Oxford Gloucester Green to Stansted Airport under contract to National Express from March 2007 until June 2013.
+This route is now operated on behalf of National Express by the Oxford Bus Company.

 Fleet

 As of December 2016, Stagecoach Oxfordshire operated a fleet of 176 buses.

 Stagecoach Oxfordshire has a young fleet.
 This is partly due to Oxford's Low Emission Zone, which allows only buses with exhaust systems of at least Euro V standard or better to serve the city centre.
 Stagecoach Oxfordshire has replaced most of its fleet to meet this requirement.